DhruvJain7/DhruvJain7/README.md

 ### 💡 About Me & What I'm Up To

 My journey started in frontend development with a strong focus on **React**, crafting engaging and responsive web interfaces.
-Now, I'm diving deep into the world of AI, exploring areas like **Natural Language Processing (NLP)** and **Computer Vision (CV)**.
+Now, I'm diving deep into the world of AI, and moving towards my dream being a passionate developer.

-I'm particularly fascinated by how we can integrate powerful AI capabilities into modern web applications, making them smarter and more impactful.
-I love tackling challenges that involve:
--   🎨  Creating seamless user experiences for AI-powered tools.
--   🧠  Developing robust and scalable AI backends.
--   🚀  Deploying intelligent applications with modern DevOps practices.

 ---